What is Smoke Cleansing?

 Using smoke to cleanse is generally a 2 step process.
-The first step to clear the area, removing low and negative energies and vibrations.
-The second step generally varies based on what you are trying to to.
-What do you wish to bring into that space, person or object, now that you have cleansed it?
+The first step is to clear the area, removing low and negative energies and vibrations.
+The second step generally varies based on what you are trying to do.
+For example, what do you wish to bring into that space, person, or object, now that you have cleansed it?

 Step 1 – Cleansing

-For this step you can use one of the herbal bundles listed below.
-If you are cleansing a place you should do it the windows closed.
-Once the cleansing smoke has permeated the location you can then open the windows, before proceeding to step 2:
+For this step, you can use one of the herbal bundles listed below.
+If you are cleansing a place, you should do it with the windows closed.
+Once the cleansing smoke has permeated the location, you can then open the windows before proceeding to step 2: